 With this degree of bias, the person in question cannot take part in the formation of the opinion; at the selection sessions, the biased member will leave the session room during the discussion.

-- Current, past, or planned close scientific collaborations, including joint publications with the candidate, especially joint publications and research projects (ongoing, planned, or less than three years past), or
+- Current, past, or planned close scientific collaborations with the candidate, especially joint publications and research projects (ongoing, planned, or less than three years past)

 - Joint pursuit of economic interests:

 With this degree of bias, the judgment of the person in question about the candidate in the selection process will be noted; at the selection sessions, the biased member of the body will leave the session room during (at least part of) the discussion.

 - Membership in the same faculty, research institution, or other facility (body, association, party, company, etc.) or other personal ties or conflicts with the candidate:

 With this degree of bias, the judgment of the person in question about the candidate in the selection process will be noted; at the selection sessions, the respective chairperson shall decide in consultation with the group whether a board member biased in this way must leave the session room during the discussion of a candidacy.

 It is also to be noted that members of the Academic Advisory Board cannot be candidates for a Fellowship during their term on the board.